 I have continued to study various modalities and attended all sorts of personal growth experiences for the sake of practicing and coming as close as I can to authenticity as well as unconditional self-love, which I truly believe is the answer to so many mental health ailments.
 A lot of what I have discovered and found the most valuable has been in gaining the ability to listen to my body over my head for the answers I need, and I love supporting people to find ways of doing this for themselves.

-I currently live in Baltimore County with my 2 year old bio daughter, my 7 year old bio-son, my 11 year old step-son, a 14 year old pug mix, and a bearded 46 year old domestic partner.
-I work from home, seeing clients via telehealth from my basement office as well as meeting folks on trails for walk-and talk sessions.
+I currently live in Baltimore County with my 2 year old bio daughter, my 7 year old bio-son, my 12 year old step-son, and a bearded 46 year old domestic partner.
+I work from home, seeing clients via telehealth from my basement office as well as meeting folks on trails for walk-and talk sessions and leading mindfulness & nature hikes for both therapists and non-therapists.
 It is also at home where I grow my garden in the summer, and go hiking as often as possible.
 I homeschool my 7 year old and teach the Mosaic Project (a social-emotional ciriculuum) at his outdoor education homeschool program.

 I love supporting people in a gentle, process-oriented therapeutic way as well as in a compassionately direct action-oriented approach.
 I truly believe that all of my life challenges have informed my passions and continue to help me become more compassionate, committed to human being resilience and empowerment.

 I believe in possibilities and authenticity and that sometimes you just need to dance and sing to feel better!